updated-classic-docs/guide/docs/en/mp1/index.md

 # Features

-## Differences from default PC version
+## Changes - Part 1 - Differences from default PC version

 - Game now properly supports any widescreen modes (16:9, 16:10, 21:9 etc.).
 - Fixed all problems with missing sounds and music.